raselneck/kyoob/readme.md

 ## Special Thanks

-* Sean James for writing [3D Graphics with XNA Game Studio 4.0](http://www.amazon.com/Graphics-XNA-Game-Studio-4-0/dp/1849690049)
+* Sean James for writing [3D Graphics with XNA Game Studio 4.0](http://www.amazon.com/Graphics-XNA-Game-Studio-4-0/dp/1849690049) (I highly recommend picking it up if you plan on doing serious XNA development)
 * Microsoft for being such swell people and providing so many free XNA samples, such as their lens flare and sky sphere demos
+* Nick and Jessie for helping me test this

 ## License